 - a.
 Loose ball by a potential passer ruled a fumble. - b.
 Loose ball by a passer ruled incomplete forward pass when there is clear recovery in the immediate continuing action after the loose ball. - 1.
 If the replay official does not have indisputable video evidence as to which team recovers, the ruling of incomplete pass stands. - 2.
 If the replay official rules fumble, the ball belongs to the recovering team at the spot of the recovery and any advance is nullified. - c.
 Live ball not ruled dead in possession of a ball carrier. - d.
 Loose ball ruled dead, or live ball ruled dead in possession of a ball carrier when the clear recovery of a loose ball occurs in the immediate continuing action. - 1.
 If the ball is ruled dead and the replay official does not have indisputable video evidence as to which team recovers, the dead-ball ruling stands. - If the replay official rules that the ball was not dead, it belongs to the recovering team at the spot of the recovery and any advance is nullified. - e.
-Ball carrier's forward progress with respect to a first down. - f.
+Ball carrier's forward progress, spot of fumble, or spot of out-of-bounds backward pass, with respect to a first down. - f.
 Catch or recovery of a fumble by a Team A player other than the fumbler before any change of possession during fourth down or a try. - g.
 Ball carrier in or out of bounds.
-If a ball carrier is ruled out of bounds, the play is not reviewable, except as in Rules 12-3-1-a and 12-3-3-d. - h.
-Catch, recovery or touching of a loose ball by a player potentially touching a sideline or end line. - i.
+If a ball carrier is ruled out of bounds, the play is not reviewable, except as in Rules 12-3-1-a and 12-3-3-d. - Catch, recovery or touching of a loose ball by a player in bounds or out of bounds. - i.
 A loose ball touching on or beyond a sideline, goal line, or end line, touching a pylon, or breaking the plane of a goal line.